-Note also that the 0 and # specifiers may be used with data of all types and widths.
+Note also that the 0 and # specifiers may be used with data of all types (excluding A, Z and PP) and widths.
 For example, in the Classic Edition, <0U2 may be useful for dealing with Unicode.

 Type

 The data type of the argument is represented by one of the symbols i, u, c, t, f, a, which may be specified in lower or upper case: